 Let's make sure you end up with the growing nest, not the broken shells.

 Over the years, I've developed a number of basic principles that have helped me do just that.
-These principles are the foundation of my Hidden Gems style of investing and guide me as I screen the universe of small-cap stocks for the most likely 10-, 20-, and 50-baggers of the next decade.
+These principles are part of the foundation of my Hidden Gems style of investing and guide me as I screen the universe of small-cap stocks for the most likely 10-, 20-, and 50-baggers of the next decade.
 Let's focus on three -- criteria first, then hidden gems.

 1. Significant insider ownership

 I'm always surprised at how many investors are uninterested in a company's ownership structure.
 Significant insider ownership is a primary driver of superior, long-term returns.
-After all, doesn't a neighbor take better care of his home than, say, the tenants at Delta Theta Ki fraternity?
+After all, doesn't a neighbor take better care of his home than, say, the tenants at Delta Theta Chi fraternity?

 The same is true with companies.
 It's no fluke that Microsoft

 Criteria One: Insider ownership should exceed 20%.